 Besides creating embarrassment for you and leaving you even shorter of money, wage garnishment has other negative effects.
 It creates a lot of paperwork for your employer, who now knows about your financial difficulties; and if you keep having multiple garnishments, it can even cost you your job.

 What should you do if you are faced with wage garnishment?
-Your best bet is to seek legal advice.
-The skilled and seasoned Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer understand that financial problems can happen to even the most well-intentioned people.
-We offer a free consultation to evaluate your financial situation and develop a plan to keep your debt problems from reaching the point of aggressive collection actions such as wage garnishment.
+Many wonder if bankruptcy can stop wage garnishment.
+You can find out if that is an option for you by seeking legal advice.
+The skilled and seasoned Ohio wage garnishment attorneys at Fesenmyer Cousino Weinzimmer understand that financial problems can happen to even the most well-intentioned people.
+Our attorneys offer a free consultation to evaluate your financial situation and develop a plan to keep your debt problems from reaching the point of aggressive collection actions such as wage garnishment.

 Garnishment allows someone to take money from your wages or from your bank account regardless of outstanding checks.
 If there is a judgment against you, the court will send a demand letter to you requesting payment of the judgment amount.
 According to Ohio state law, the notice must provide you with information about options available to you to avoid wage garnishment.

 If you do not respond to the demand letter, your employer will give you a notice and wage garnishment paperwork.